RTEYL/star_wars_finder/README.md

 # StarWarsFinder

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/star_wars_finder`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Welcome to my Star Wars Finder gem.
+Using an API to collect character data you will be able to seach for a Star Wars character and get information about it.
+At this moment a character is only searchable by name however later updates will include search by planets and search by species.

 ## Installation